tBuLi/symfit/README.md

 fit = Minimize(model, constraints=constraints)
 fit.execute()
 ```
 Done! symfit will determine all derivatives automatically, no need for you to think about it.
 In order to be consistent with the name in SciPy, ```Minimize``` minimizes with respect to the variables, without taking into acount any data points.
-To minimize the parameter while constraining the variables, use ```MinimizeParameters``` instead.
+To minimize the parameters while constraining the variables, use ```MinimizeParameters``` instead.

 ```python
 fit = MinimizeParameters(model, xdata, ydata, constraints=constraints)
 ```

+Using ```MinimizeParameters``` without ```constraints``` in principle yields the same result as using ```Fit```, which does a least-squares fit.
+A case could therefore be made for always using ```MinimizeParameters```.
+However, I cannot comment on whether this is proper usage of the minimalize function.

 ####Optional Arguments